AlexZeitler/alexzeitler.github.com/source/_posts/2012-01-15-rake-generate-for-octopress-fails-with-invalid-byte-sequence-in-us-ascii-argumenterror.markdown

 comments: true
 categories: [rake,octopress]
 ---
-If you're receiving an error similar like this
+If you're receiving an error similar to this
 ```
 [~/Documents/alexzeitler.com]$ rake generate         [source][ruby-1.9.2-p290]
 ## Generating Site with Jekyll